About the UltraNurse

 Identity

-I’m a flight nurse, a dad, and an endurance runner.
+I’m a flight nurse, a dad, an endurance runner, and a UESCA Certified Ultrarunning Coach.
 I train before shifts, after shifts, and sometimes on very little sleep.
 Not because it’s easy — but because long-distance running builds something most of us need more of: resilience.

-This isn’t a medical podcast.
-It’s not about complaining about healthcare.
+This isn’t about complaining about healthcare.
 It’s about chasing hard things while balancing real life.

 • Training for long distances